 Figure 5: Schematic of the run method of a coupled application, with an "Atmosphere" and an "Ocean" Gridded Component running concurrently with an "Atm-Ocean Coupler."
 The top-level "Hurricane Model" Gridded Component contains the sequencing information and time advancement loop.
 The application driver, Coupler, and top-level "Hurricane Model" Gridded Component are distributed over nine PETs.
-The "Atmosphere" Gridded Component is distributed over six PETs.
+The "Atmosphere" Gridded Component is distributed over three PETs and the "Ocean" Gridded Component is distributed over six PETs.

-$\label{lem:figure 6} Figure \ 6: An \ \texttt{ESMF\StateReconcile()} \ call \ creates \ proxy \ objects \ for \ use \ in \ subsequent \ communication \ calls.$ The reconcile call would normally be made during Coupler initialization.
+Figure 6: An ESMF\StateReconcile() call creates proxy objects for use in subsequent communication calls.
+The reconcile call would normally be made during Coupler initialization.